Skip to main content

 If you want to go for a ride that goes a bit out of downtown, than this one is for you.
 Make your way to the canal and turn left towards the Ottawa River along the locks that bring boaters from the Rideau Canal to Ottawa River and back.
 This historic place is a great spot to people-watch or have a picnic in the shadow of Parliament Hill.
 Continue east along the Ottawa River.
 There is a bit of spaghetti of pathways underneath a major arterial bridge, but just keep following the yellow line in the middle of the pathway.
 Eventually, you will pass the war museum (with a cafeteria) and then continue until you cycle underneath an abandoned railway bridge.
 Later in spring, you will see a collection of rocks stacked in the river by a local artist.
 Every year he starts again.
 Take a close look but don’t touch them, as they are not glued, it is all ‘just’ balance.

-The next bridge is the Champlain bridge (bike lanes only) where you turn north towards Quebec, la belle Province.
+The next bridge is the Champlain bridge (bike lanes only) where you turn north towards Quebec, La Belle Province.
 Stop halfway on Bates Island for view over the river.
 If the water is high you might catch some surfing at the northeast end of the island.
 After the bridge, you connect to the pathways that run along the Quebec side of the river.
 Eventually, you end up at the Canadian Museum of History, check out the gorgeous views of the Parliamentary Precinct.
 Take the old train bridge, now a car and pedestrian/cycling bridge, back to Ottawa, turn right into Major Hill park and find your way back along the canal and across the bridge with the love locks.

 Self-guided bike map of Rideau Canal & Rideau River